STANFORIS/SaaS/README.md

 * Define models in protobuf or a canonical schema language
 * Generate Dart models (via `protoc`) and Rust structs (via `prost`) to ensure parity
-* Version your schemas and provide migration tools for DB changes
+* Version our schemas and provide migration tools for DB changes

 ---